 As you can imagine, I’m surprised (and happy) to see JetBlue doing so well.

 On the surface, it would seem that JetBlue and Delta are two completely different kinds of airlines serving two completely different kinds of markets.
 Delta is hell-bent on becoming one of the largest airlines in the world, while JetBlue seems to be focused on being the dominant player in smaller niche markets.
-Despite all that, there are some key similarities between the two:
+Despite that, there are some key similarities between the two:

 - Both offer what I consider to be the number 1 and number 2 premium transcon business class product.
 JetBlue‘s premium business class product (Mint) has been my favorite for several years now.
 However, Delta’s premium transcon product (Delta One) isn’t far behind.

 - Delta offers an extensive network of international destinations to points all over the world.
 JetBlue, on the other hand, is focused primarily on serving the US domestic market.
-Yes, they do serve a handful of international destinations such as Mexico and the Caribbean (and soon to be London), but it’s nothing in compared to Delta’s global reach.
+Yes, they do serve a handful of international destinations such as Mexico and the Caribbean (and London), but it’s nothing in compared to Delta’s global reach.

 - JetBlue’s fleet consists primarily of Airbus A320 and A321 aircraft.
 Delta, on the other hand, has an extensive fleet of aircraft from both Boeing and Airbus.